ericonyeka2/ericonyeka2/README.md

 -  <a href="https://github.com/ericonyeka2/Network-Incident-Report---DDoS-Attack-Response/blob/main/README.md">Network Incident Report</a>
 - <a href="https://github.com/ericonyeka2/Linux-File-Permissions-Management/blob/main/README.md">Linux File Permissions Management</a>
 - <a href="https://github.com/ericonyeka2/Applying-filters-to-SQL-queries">Applying Filters to SQL queries</a>
-- Identifying vulnerabilities for a small business
+- <a href="https://github.com/ericonyeka2/Vulnerability-Assessment-for-a-Small-Business/blob/main/README.md">Vulnerability Assessment for a Small Business</a>
 - Documenting incidents with an incident handler's jounral
 - Importing and parsing a text file in a security-related scenario